 When it comes to cookie decorating, having the right consistency is the most important skill to master.
 Not having the right royal icing consistency can leave you frustrated and yelling something like, “I’ll never decorate another sugar cookie in my life!”
 Trust me, I’ve been there.
-But then I figured out how to get the right consistencies and how to use them and my cookie decorating life became much easier.
-In this guide I will show you how to get the right consistency for your royal icing and how to use them.
+But then I figured out how to get the right consistencies and how to use them, and my cookie decorating life became much easier.
+In this guide I will show you how to get the right consistency for your royal icing and how to use each one.
 So get out your piping bags and keep reading!

 What is royal icing?

 Royal icing is made from meringue powder or egg whites, confectioners sugar, water, and flavoring.
 Royal icing is used to decorate sugar cookies and cakes.
 For cookies, royal icing dries smooth, and after achieving the right consistency, is easy to use for creating small details.

 How do you get different royal icing consistencies?

 To create different consistencies you will add water, or more stiff consistency icing depending on the consistency you are going for.
 To get a thinner consistency you will add water in very small amounts until the right consistency is achieved.
 If you have added too much water and your royal icing is too thin, you can add more stiff consistency icing or confectioners sugar to thicken it back up.

 Stiff consistency is the consistency your royal icing will be immediately after mixing it in your mixer.
 We call this stiff consistency because of the stiff peaks that form and stand straight up when the beaters are lifted.
 Stiff consistency icing does not have much movement at all.